IanSaunders/ultradaemon/docs/index.md

 What followed was some of the most intense mental control where we pushed harder than ever before to crush this 11.1km section.
 We managed to catch-up and overtake around 10 runners and really upped the ante to make sure we would finish.
 The net result was hitting CP11 with over a 2.5 hour buffer to do 12.6km.
 After running for 21 hours non-stop, this seemed like enough to bring this home.

 The last part of the run was a mix of strolling, running, and avoiding naked men on the beach.
 Given we had given ourselves around a 50% chance of finishing we were pretty chuffed.
-Running the bridge with everyone clapping and being handed the Oner medal a large relief swept over me.
+Running the bridge with everyone clapping and being handed the ONER medal a large relief swept over me.

 Fin.